mkarner07/mkarner07.github.io/_posts/2023/2023-12-07-In-the-Realm-of-Thought.md

 People are overly optimistic about their own plans - external views are sometimes deliberately ignored.

 We are all prone to fall for this fallacy.
-Even Daniel Kahnemann did fall for it.
+Even Daniel Kahneman did fall for it.

-Daniel Kahnemann and a group of researchers embarked on creating a curriculum.
+Daniel Kahneman and a group of researchers embarked on creating a curriculum.
 Upon initiating the project, they sought an expert's evaluation of their progress and an estimate of the time needed to complete the curriculum.
 Despite the team's optimistic perception of their subjective advancements and their belief in a swift finalization of the project, the expert projected a significantly longer timeframe, averaging around 7 years in total.
 The team believed that they could do much better and went on.
 However, the reality unfolded differently, with the curriculum ultimately taking a total of 8 years to complete.
 This discrepancy illustrates the planning fallacy stemming from an internal perspective.

 ### 11. The Endowment Effect